emmahsax/go-git-helper/README.md

 1. Merge the pull request via the big green button
 2. Run `git tag vX.X.X` and `git push --tag`
-3. Trigger a new workflow from [GitHub Actions](https://github.com/emmahsax/go-git-helper/actions/workflows/test-and-release.yml) and check to create a new release and pass in the tag name that you just pushed
+3. Trigger a new workflow from [GitHub Actions](https://github.com/emmahsax/go-git-helper/actions/workflows/release.yml) and pass in the tag name just created